-The Hardware Buffer Size (H/W Buffer Size) controls the size of the hardware cache used to handle host processing tasks such as Real-Time AudioSuite (RTAS) plug-ins.
+The Hardware Buffer Size (H/W Buffer Size) controls the size of the hardware cache used to handle host processing tasks such as monitoring latency, as well as Real-Time AudioSuite (RTAS) plug-ins.

-- ◆ Lower Hardware Buffer Size settings reduce monitoring latency, and are useful when you are recording live input. - ◆ Higher Hardware Buffer Size settings allow for more audio processing and effects, and are useful when you are mixing and using more RTAS plug-ins.
+- ◆ Lower Hardware Buffer Size settings reduce monitoring latency, and are useful when you are recording live input. - Higher Hardware Buffer Size settings allow for more audio processing and effects, and are useful when you are mixing and using more RTAS plug-ins.